UConn vs. UMass NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- So far this season, 60% of UMass' games (3/5) have had more combined points than Saturday's total of 57.
+- In 60% of UMass' games this season (3/5), the teams combined to score more than Saturday's over/under of 57.

-- The two teams combine to score 31.1 points per game, 25.9 less than the over/under in this contest.
+- The combined points per game average of the two teams, 31.1, is 25.9 points fewer than Saturday's over/under.

-- These two squads surrender a combined 86.9 points per game, 29.9 more than this contest's over/under.
+- This contest's total is 29.9 points lower than the 86.9 these two squads combine to give up per game in 2021.

 - The Huskies and their opponents score an average of 54.5 points per game, 2.5 fewer than Saturday's total.